Esri/i3s-spec/docs/1.7/geometrycolor.cmn.md

 # Color vertex attribute

-Colors for geometry .TBD: Assumed to be sRGB ??
+Colors for geometry.
+Assumed to be sRGB space.

 ### Related: